CyAdriDe/sds-project/README.md

 ```
 You will notice that we stop the haproxy service since we will launch it at the start of the mininet with a custom configuration.

 If you look at the **resources/haproxy.cfg** file you can see the configuration, but the important part is the balancing algorithm.
 We choose the roundrobin algorithm, which works by equally distributing the load in a circular way between the pool of servers, in our case the 2 servers in the DMZ.
+In this case is equally distributed because we weighted both servers equally but we can distribute the load balancing if we have a server that can handle more petitions per second we can change it.

+Also, haproxy checks the connection to the servers, so if one is down it distributes all the load to the one available.

 ## 4. Grafana part: procedure and commands
 Installing InfluxDB with: